-White House To Ban Federal Funds For Clinics That Discuss Abortion With Patients
+White House Moves To Ban Federal Funds For Clinics That Refer Women For Abortions

 Under current law, federal funding for abortions is prohibited in most cases.
 However, anti-abortion rights advocates have long made cutting funds to any group providing abortions or referring patients for abortions a high priority.

-The new rule, expected to be announced by the Department of Health and Human Services, would also bar federal funds for any group that discusses abortion with patients or shares space with an abortion provider.
+The new rule, expected to be announced by the Department of Health and Human Services, would also bar federal funds for any group that refers patients for abortions.

 Abortion-rights supporters have described the proposal as a "gag rule" and say it would undermine reproductive health care for low-income patients.